Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Introduction

-The surrogate model trained with dark knowledge is called ``dark'' surrogate model (DSM) \reminder{in this work}.
-The corresponding process of transfer-based attack is also shown in Fig.~\ref{fig:pipeline}.
-The proposed method modifies the training stage, which enhances the dark knowledge by applying mixing augmentation on the training data and using soft labels extracted from a pretrained teacher model. \atn{We} have conducted extensive experiments on attacking image classification models to show that the proposed method remarkably and consistently improves the adversarial transferability of surrogate model. \atn{In addition,} the proposed method can be applied to other transfer-based attack scenarios that contain dark knowledge, such as face verification, image retrieval, and text classification, to improve the success rate of the transfer-based attack.
+The surrogate model trained with dark knowledge is called ``dark'' surrogate model (DSM) in this work.
+The proposed method modifies the training stage, which enhances the dark knowledge by applying mixing augmentation to the training data and using soft labels extracted from a pretrained teacher model.
+We have conducted extensive experiments on attacking image classification models to show that the proposed method remarkably and consistently improves the adversarial transferability of surrogate models.
+In addition, the proposed method can be applied to other transfer-based attack scenarios that contain dark knowledge, such as face verification, image retrieval, and text classification, to improve the success rate of the transfer-based attack.
 As an example, the experiments on applying DSM to attack face verification models are presented.